Joel M. Caplan | Official Website

 Consulting Expert Witness

 Evidence-based insights for civil and criminal litigation.
-Specializing in geospatial and temporal aspects of foreseeability, high-crime areas, opportunities for crime, security and deterrence.
+Specializing in geospatial and temporal aspects of foreseeability, high-crime areas, opportunities for crime, premises liability, security and deterrence.

 Press & Media